Thursday 23rd January 2020

-A one-day Conference to Launch POLIN: Studies in Polish-Jewry
+A One-day Conference to Launch Polin: Studies in Polish-Jewry Vol. 32:

 Co-organized and supported by the Embassy of the Republic of Poland, and the Polish Cultural Institute, London, with the support of Ślipaczek Chartered Financial Planners

-The astounding variety of music of all genres and styles produced by musicians of Jewish heritage in Europe since 1750 has been examined almost entirely in the context of German-speaking Europe or in studies of a group of composers who strongly self-identified as Jews.
+The astounding variety of music of all genres and styles produced by musicians of Jewish heritage in Europe since 1750 has been examined almost entirely in the context of German-speaking Europe, usually in reference to the infamous Wagnerian polemic and its many echoes, or as an aspect of so-called Jewish Public Culture or Jewish Popular Culture, or in very narrow studies of a group of composers who strongly self-identified as Jews.

-‘POLIN Vol. 32’ is published by the Littman Library of Jewish Civilisation/Liverpool University Press.
+‘POLIN Vol. 32’ is published by the Littman Library of Jewish Civilization/Liverpool University Press.

 Volume Editors: François Guesnet, Benjamin Matis, and Antony Polonsky.

-It will be available to purchase at the conference, at a 30% discount.
+It will be available to purchase at the conference at a 25% discount.

 Venue: Embassy of the Republic of Poland